Green liquid filled padmounted transformer roped off for testing

 Insulation Resistance (Megger)

-Workers performing Megger transformer test on a dry-type transformer.
+Workers performing a Megger transformer test on a dry-type transformer

 Impedance Voltage (Positive Sequence), Load Loss